tobek/laminae/notes.md

 - the bell ringing hearing contest episode (NGD? dissimulation NND)
 - rick & morty arc where there's maybe a clone of beth - one plane could be or have a place where with enough work or luck, you can earn such a clone to take your place. maybe on this plane, a clone is prepared and trained for each person, and almost all go to waste, but some find the plane and take advantage of the clone, and the clone is so happy for the opportunity (NNC)
 - Place where certain maneuvers can temporarily slow or stop time or physical forces in a very localized area
-- Mnemonic objects - clothing or jewelry records life events (maybe part of caste system above)
+- Mnemonic objects - clothing or jewelry records life events (maybe part of caste system above) NGP?
 - Language/writing
 - Deaf/mute (or everyone is missing one sense) - could be any D, maybe NGD, CGD, CNP
     + maybe some other perception issue